 |Click to enlarge|

-2 thick, bone-in rib eye steaks (about 3 pounds total)
+2 large bone-in, rib eye steaks (about 3 pounds total)

 For the Butter

-- Transfer steaks to a platter.
-Slice butter into 1/4"-thick rounds and divide between steaks.
-Tent steaks with foil and let them rest for 5 minutes.
-Then serve.
+- Transfer steak to a cutting board.
+Slice butter into coins and place them on the steaks.
+Let steaks rest for 5 minutes, then serve.

 |Grogs and Goldie, 1956|